langer-jaros/learning/code/how_to_code/how_to_use_keyboard.md

 You can chose whatever editor you like, just the exact shortcuts will be from MS code.
 (Basically anywhere the Down is used there is Up equivalent.)

-- undo - Ctrl+Z
+- undo - ctrl+z
-- copy line down - Ctrl+Shift+Down
+- copy line down - ctrl+shift+down
-- duplicate cursore down - Ctrl+Alt+Down
+- duplicate cursore down - ctrl+alt+down
-- sroll screen up - Ctrl+Up (does not move cursor)
+- sroll screen up - ctrl+up (does not move cursor)
-- go to line by number - Ctrl+G - then type line number
+- go to line by number - ctrl+g - then type line number
+- Get parameter hint - ctrl+shift+space

 ## Text (Google Docs)

-- cross line - Alt+Shift+5
+- cross line - alt+shift+5